-CHENNAI: If anything, the International Diabetes Federation's (IDF) Diabetes Atlas released early December in South Africa, only confirms what we already know: India has the largest number of people living with diabetes people living with diabetes.

-It is in the pre-diabetic phase, Impaired Glucose Tolerance, that China overtakes India, both in the prevalence and projections.

-the Arms a series that regan in 2000, upins with the preamble: "With the force of globalisation are industrial, atton proceeding at an increasing rate, the prevalence of diabetes is predicted to increase dramatically the next few decades.
-T sulting burden of comtions and premmortality will continue present itself as a majo growing public health.
+CHENNAI: If anything, the International Diabetes Federa-tion's (IDF) Diabetes Atlas released early December in South Africa, only confirms what we already know: India has the largest number of has the largest number of people living with diabetes.
+It is in the pre-diabetic phase, Impaired Glucose Tol-erance, that China overtakes India, both in the prevalence and projections.
+The Average a series that egan in 2000, togins with the preamble: "With the of globalisation ar industri: ung at an increasing rate, the prevalence of diabetes is predicted to increase dramatically the next few decades.
+T sulting burden of com tions and prem mortality will continu present itself as a majo growing public health lem for most countries."
+The IDF has worked o

-growing public health lem for most countries.'
-The IDF has worked of Atlas, hoping to create a India will top list even in 2025: projections them to factor diabetes into their plans, according to A. Ramachandran, Director, Diabetes Research Centre and M.V.
-Hospital for Diabetes, Chennai.
+Atlas, hoping to create :

+India will top list even in 2025: projections